deyran/clouding-computing/summary-fundamentals-concepts/clouding-comp-theory-and-practice/ch-01-Introduction/overview - Copia.md

 * Maintenance and security are ensured by service providers => Maintenance - The process of continuing something or keeping it in existence

-* Economy of scale allows services providers to operate more efficiently due to specialization and centralization
+* Economy of scale allows services providers to operate more efficiently *due to* specialization and centralization => due to - Because of

+* Cloud computing is cost-effective due to resource multiplexing; lower cost for the service provider are passed on to the cloud users
 <!--
 CHAPTER 1 Introduction 1
 -->